By: Cathy A.

 Writing the introduction is one of the most important parts of writing a dissertation.
-It tells you what your thesis is about and how you plan to defend it with research.
+It tells what your thesis is about and how you plan to defend it with research.
 It also introduces who you are as an author and why people should care about this topic that they have never heard of before.

 The best way to introduce your work effectively begins with a hook.
 Something unique or intriguing enough for readers that compels him to read further.

 The main purpose of an introductory paragraph is to introduce the reader to what you are going to talk about in your work.
 Therefore, the reader should know what he is reading about.
-This will make it more interesting for him, and it will make your work more interesting.
+This will make it more interesting for him, and it will make your work more intriguing.

 While writing an introduction, you have to answer the following questions:

 What is the point of your research?
 What are you trying to find out, and why do you think it’s important for others to know about this information too?
 The introduction should include a summary of what will be discussed in detail later on.

 Answering these questions can help make an engaging introduction.
 Therefore, this chapter should explain the 'what' and 'why’.

 Following are the steps to craft an amazing dissertation introduction:

 In order to engage your readers, you must choose words and phrases that are clear and understandable.
 You owe it to the people who will be reading what you have written.
 So they can understand exactly what's going on in your story from its starting point to its end.